mcidclan/atomic-point-of-view/README.md

     ray-step:8 max-ray-depth:256 cam-locked

 ### Available options
-max-ray-depth ..........
-Maximun length the ray can be while raytracing
+max-ray-depth ........
+Maximun length the ray can be while raytracing max-projection-depth .
+Enables a pre-rendered projection based on the given value